-Not everyone who approaches a mammoth role like Hans Sachs has the luxury of knowing several famous exponents upon whom they can rely for advice and support.
+Not everyone who approaches a mammoth role like Hans Sachs has the luxury of knowing several famous exponents of the role upon whom they can rely for advice and support.

 Normally you’re lucky if you know one person with the first hand experience necessary to help you avoid the pitfalls that such vocal marathons contain.